mmibbetson/dn/README.md

 ## Dependencies

 We try to keep dependencies minimal.
-Ideally, this will become a [cold-blooded]() project and the dependencies will be vendored if present.
+Ideally, this will become a [cold-blooded]() project and the dependencies will be vendored.

 ## Development